ASK THE YOGI

 THREE MINUTE READ • BY YOGACHARYA ERIC WALRABENSTEIN

-I’m shopping for a yoga teacher training program and have read much about your program and others.
+I’m shopping for a yoga teacher training program and have read a lot about your program and others.
 Can you give me a sense of why your program is better than others?
 Your candid thoughts would be a great help in my decision-making process.

 Thanks in advance,

 First, I’d like to say that what we do here at Yoga Pura is not necessarily better than what others are offering.
-"Better" depends on what you are looking for, and for some, our program may not be "better" at all.
+"Better" depends on what you're looking for, and for some, our program may not be "better" at all.

 With that said, what we do here is undeniably different from what you'll find in most other programs.

-As I’m sure you’re aware, I’ve been involved with a number of yoga teacher and other advanced spiritual training programs over the past 25-plus years and can I can safely say our program is by far the most transformative process I’ve had the good fortune to be involved with.
+I’ve been involved with a number of yoga teacher and other advanced spiritual training programs over the past 25-plus years, and I can safely say our program is by far the most transformative process I’ve had the good fortune to be involved with.

-While it’s true that the curriculum is highly comprehensive in that regard, we are really using the yoga teacher training process to help our students sculpt their most empowered and fully-expressed presence in the world possible—while becoming expert in the application of yogic technology to be able to help others do the very same thing.
+While the curriculum does result in expert yoga teachers, we're really using the yoga teacher training process to help our students sculpt their most empowered and fully-expressed presence in the world possible—while becoming expert in the application of yogic technology to be able to help others do the very same thing.

-That is to say, we want to create mature spiritual guides who have had the first-hand experience of using a wide range of yogic techniques in their own lives—in a very focused and surgical fashion.
+That is to say, we want to create mature spiritual guides who have had the first-hand experience of using a wide range of yogic techniques in their own lives—in a very focused and deliberate way.
 It is only through this experiential process that people are truly able to help others achieve deep and meaningful transformation.